Alan Alda: Charitable works

 Alda has done extensive charity work.

+In April 1981, Alda spoke in a New Jersey radio ad promoting water conservation during a drought that had led to water rationing in many counties.

-He helped narrate a 2005 St. Jude Children's Research Hospital-produced one-hour special TV show Fighting for Life.
+He helped narrate a 2005 St. Jude Children's Research Hospital–produced one-hour special TV show Fighting for Life.
 His wife, Arlene, and he are also close friends of Marlo Thomas, who is very active in fund-raising for the hospital that her father, Danny Thomas founded.
 The television special featured Ben Bowen as one of six patients being treated for childhood cancer at Saint Jude.
 Alda and Marlo Thomas had also worked together in the early 1970s on a critically acclaimed children's album entitled Free to Be...
 You and Me, which featured Alda, Thomas, and a number of other well-known character actors.
 This project remains one of the earliest public signs of his support of women's rights.
 Alda chaired "Men for the Equal Rights Amendment" and was appointed to the International Women's Year Commission.

 Communicating science

 For 14 years, he served as the host of Scientific American Frontiers, a television show that explored cutting-edge advances in science and technology.
 In 2010, he became a visiting professor at Stony Brook University.
 In 2009, he was a founder of the university's Alan Alda Center for Communicating Science.
 He continues as a member of its advisory board.
 He is also on the advisory board of the Future of Life Institute.
 He serves on the board of the World Science Festival and is a judge for Math-O-Vision.

 Alda has an avid interest in cosmology, and participated in BBC coverage of the opening of the Large Hadron Collider, at CERN, Geneva, in September 2008.

 He was named an Honorary Fellow by the Society for Technical Communication in 2014 for his work with the Center for Communicating Science and the annual Flame Challenge.
 Alda would like to use his expertise in acting and communication to help scientists communicate more effectively to the public.
 In 2014 Alda was awarded the American Chemical Society's James T. Grady-James H. Stack Award for Interpreting Chemistry for the Public for his work in science communication.
 He was awarded the National Academy of Sciences Public Welfare Medal in 2016 "for his extraordinary application of the skills honed as an actor to communicating science on television and stage, and by teaching scientists innovative techniques that allow them to tell their stories to the public".

 In 2011 Alda wrote Radiance: The Passion of Marie Curie, a full-length play that focuses on Marie Curie's professional and personal life during the time between the Nobel Prizes won by her for physics and chemistry, from 1903 to 1911.

 On February 18, 2021, he received the Kavli Foundation's first-ever Distinguished Kavli Science Communicator award for his pioneering work in communicating the excitement, mystery and marvels of science.